Adin-Alihodzic/news_analysis/README.md

 ## <a name="top_30"></a> Topic 30
 The section is all about topic 30.
 I will include graphs and charts related to this topic and discuss how it was made and why.
-There is also a full description of this topic and more at the home page of my [website][f].
+There is also a full description of this topic and more at the home page of my website [www.newsanalyticaltoolkit.com][f].
 I encourage you to visit that instead as it is an interactive page.

 ### <a name="top_30_sum"></a> Summary
 Topic 30 is about Greg Gianforte, who won the U.S. House special election on May 25th, 2017.
 The day before that he was accused of “body-slamming” a reporter and on June 12, 2017, he pleaded guilty to the assault charge.